W5ALC/SkywarnPlus/README.md

 This command will execute SkywarnPlus every minute.

-## Configuration
+# Configuration

 Update parameters in the [config.ini](config.ini) file according to your preferences.

+Remember you can also use CONTROL.sh to conveniently change specific key-value pairs in the config file from the command line.
+For example: `./CONTROL.sh sayalert false` would set 'SayAlert' to 'False'.

 ## Tailmessage and Courtesy Tones